Other: guang huo xiang

 Pogostemon cablin (Blanco) Benth.

 Most people know patchouli as the ever popular incense scent from the Sixties, when it seemed to be every flower child's favorite perfume.
-The scent has a reputation as an aphrodisiac, and is said to attract the opposite sex.
 It's slightly musty, pungent smell is unmistakable and pervasive, and it was often used as a fixative for other scents, or to mask more objectionable scents.

-Most people, however, are not aware of the other uses of patchouli.
 The furry-leafed shrub grows to about four feet in its native Malaysia, but can be grown as a houseplant throughout the world if you avoid the cold.
-Over the centuries, patchouli has had numerous medicinal uses.